-Radon can occur in any region of the UK but the most prominent areas to find high levels of radon gas are in Wales and the South West of England according to the Public Health England map.
+Radon can occur in any region of the UK but the most prominent areas to find high levels of radon gas are in Wales and the South West of England according to the UK Health Security Agency (formerly PHE) map.
 Other areas that are particularly vulnerable to high levels of radon are in Northumberland, Cumbria as well as areas in Gloucestershire and Derbyshire.

 In this guide, we will cover what is defined as a high radon level? why areas are more prone than others to high levels of radon as well as what mitigation methods can be done to reduce radon in those areas?